 Colleges of Technology

-・ Kosen offer advanced education programs to develop hands-on engineers with world-class expertise and the ability to handle the latest technology.
-There is a focus on lab work, practical work, and hands-on exercises, as well as the acquisition of advanced theoretical knowledge.
+・ Kosen (college of technology) offer advanced educational programs designed to cultivate hands-on engineers with world-class expertise and abilities to handle cutting-edge science and technology.
+The focus is on lab work, training and practical exercises, along with acquisition of advanced theoretical knowledge.

-・ Although most departments in Kosen are related to the engineering field, there are also mercantile marine departments that aim to develop mariners.
+・ The majority of Kosen departments are in the engineering field, although there are also mercantile marine departments aimed at developing maritime experts.

-Graduates of Kosen are awarded an Associate degree.
+・ Graduates of the five-year Kosen program are awarded an Associate degree.

 ・ Individuals completing the five-year curriculum may proceed to a two-year advanced course to attain a higher level of education.

-・ Students who have successfully completed a two-year advanced course after their graduation from the college of technology will be awarded a bachelor's degree if they pass the exam administered by NIAD-QE.
+・ Individuals successfully completing two-year advanced courses following graduation from Kosen will be awarded a bachelor's degree upon passing the examination administered by the NIAD-QE.